The Entity Match Becomes the Identity Budget

 The governance danger is not that TVDF is bad.
 It is that institutions often hide matching behind a single confidence score.
 Distribution alignment makes the budget visible: which examples were bought, borrowed, downsampled, or ignored.
 If a person is merged with the wrong record, the appeal should not stop at "the model matched you."
 It should expose the training domain, proxy distribution, label scarcity, and known failure pattern.

-This sits beside The Border Interview Becomes the Machine-Readable Case, The Name Prompt Becomes the Privacy Audit, and Contrastive Learning.
+This sits beside The Border Interview Becomes the Machine-Readable Case, The Name Prompt Becomes the Privacy Audit, The Browser Fingerprint Becomes the Shadow Identity, and Contrastive Learning.
 Each asks what happens when similarity infrastructure becomes institutional memory.
 Entity matching is the quiet hinge: before a risk model, recommender, fraud flag, or public record can act, the system decides which records belong to the same thing.

 Claim Boundary